-Astronomical winter arrives Thursday, offers up the shortest day of the year
+Astronomical winter arrives in Thornton early Saturday morning and with the solstice also comes the shortest day of the year.

 Astronomical winter arrives in Thornton Thursday evening and with the solstice also comes the shortest day of the year.